Momments8888/lifelens-legal/privacy.md

 - **Active accounts:** we keep your data as long as your account is active.
-- **Deleted memories:** stay in Trash for **30 days** so you can restore them, then are permanently deleted.
+- **Deleted memories:** stay in Trash for **30 days** so you can restore them, then are permanently deleted (including the associated photo and voice files in Firebase Storage).
 - **Deleted accounts:** all associated data is permanently deleted within 30 days of account deletion, except for records we must retain for tax or legal reasons (usually anonymized).